jackgoffinet/iterated_pitch_learning/README.md

 Code to accompany:

-> The Emergence of Statistical Music Universals through Iterated Pitch Learning:
+> *The Emergence of Statistical Music Universals through Iterated Pitch Learning:
-> A Pilot Study (2018) by Jack Goffinet
+> A Pilot Study* (2018) by Jack Goffinet

 See `iterated_pitch_learning.pdf`.

+Raw experimental data is contained in `raw_data.txt` and also in `raw_data.npy`.

 Statistical results are reproduced in `stats.py`.
 Usage: